pkejval/uld-docker/README.md

 How many part split download to.
 ### INTERVAL=number
 How often will script report status to STDOUT in seconds.
+### DEBUG=number
+If set to 1 then ALL messages from ulozto-downloader will be shown unfiltered.
+Use only if you are troubleshooting anything.

 ## Downloading multiple URLs
 You can create file called `download.txt` in bind mounted folder `/downloads` and paste URLs to download.
 Each URL on new line.
 If `uld-docker` finds this file at startup it will download every URL from this file.